Emergent topological phases in an extended Su-Schrieffer-Heeger model with Rashba spin-orbit interaction, higher order hopping and domain wall: Coupled chains and fate of SPT in 1D to 2D.

-Having described the various topological properties of single chain extended SSH Hamiltonian elucidating the role of different parameters on how they modify the topology, we now move on to investigate few such coupled chains and its consequences.
-In our scheme, chains are connected by a real coupling $\delta$ which allows only inter sub-lattice hopping between the chains such as to preserve the Chiral symmetry as shown in Fig. \ref{SSH_chain2} and Fig. \ref{fig:SSHchain_4}.
-We have only considered two and four coupled SSH chain.
-We begin our discussion with two coupled SSH chain..
+Having described the various topological properties of single chain e-SSH Hamiltonian elucidating the role of different parameters on how they modify the topology, we now examine few such coupled chains and its consequences.
+In our scheme, chains are connected by a real coupling $\delta$ which allows only inter sub-lattice hopping between the chains such as to preserve the Chiral symmetry as shown in Fig. \ref{SSH_chain2}.
+The coupling between two neighboring e-SSH chains can be represented by the following inter-chain Hamiltonian,